CMT COVID-19 Policies & Procedures

 HEALTH AND SAFETY for CATHOLIC MISSION TRIPS, INC

-Catholic Mission Trips, Inc is committed to working with you, the communities we serve, and your collective participation to ensure the safety and prevention of COVID-19.
+Catholic Mission Trips, Inc is committed to working with you, the communities we serve, and your collective participation to ensure health safety and prevention of COVID-19 and the COVID-19 variants.

 PRIOR TO MISSION WEEK

-Catholic Mission Trips, Inc will work with parish youth leader to create an emergency plan in the event that a participant develops symptoms or COVID-19 while on the mission trip.
-If any student, chaperone, or CMT staff tests positive for COVID-19, it is assumed all participants have been exposed to COVID-19.
-All activities will stop and parents will be contacted immediately.
+Catholic Mission Trips, Inc will work with parish youth leader for groups or adult participants for individual trips to create an emergency plan in the event that a participant develops symptoms or COVID-19 while on the mission trip.
+CMT reserves the right to send the whole group home.
+If any participant or CMT staff tests positive for COVID-19, it is assumed all participants have been exposed to COVID-19.
 CMT Team Leader and Youth Leader will revert to the group Emergency Plan.
 All parents and participants will receive a copy and must sign the COVID-19 Policies & Procedures and COVID-19 Emergency Plan.

 DURING MISSION WEEK